hat-open/hat-util/docs/javascript.rst

 `@hat-open/util` - JavaScript utility library
 =============================================

-Utility library for manipulation of JSON data.

 Main characteristics:

+  * manipulation of JSON Data based on `paths` (instead of `lenses`)

-  * input/output data types are limited to JSON data, functions and `undefined` (sparse arrays and complex objects with prototype chain are not supported)
+  * sparse arrays and complex objects with prototype chain are not supported

   * functional API with curried functions (similar to ramdajs)

   * implementation based on natively supported browser JS API

   * scope limited to most used functions in hat projects

-  * usage of `paths` instead of `lenses`

 API